loganpaulmatheny/loganpaulmatheny/README.md

 # Logan
 Hi I'm Logan!
-I'm a software engineer, future dad, and veteran.
+I'm a software engineer, new dad, and veteran.
 I'm motivated to make the world and my communities a better place through leveraging my unique talents of problem solving and effective leadership.
 I'm a naturally curious person that loves to find ways to make things simple, efficient, and effective.
 When I'm not working, I'm probably reading, running, or spending time with family.

 ## My values
 ☀️ Staying positive